berilkavakli/paymentgateway/readme.md

-For endpoint calls; 'securekey' value could be used as APIKEY header.
+For endpoint calls; 'securekey' value could be used as ApiKey header.

 ### 4. Accessing Service Logs

 The payment gateway service was configured to use console log sink for ease of use, so the service logs could be monitored via docker container logs.
+For logging nlog is implemented.